aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/20_Prerequisites.md

 # Prerequisites

-For a succcesful Exasol Cluster deployment and the following steps in workshop we have to fullfil certain requirements.
+For a succcesful Exasol Cluster deployment and the following steps in the workshop we have to fullfil certain requirements.
 Please finish all the prerequistes before moving on to the workshop itself.

 ## AWS Access Key